Greetings mate and Welcome aboard!

 You can also record straight into the playlist as an audio clip.

-For this, just select that option and you’ll get a countdown before it starts.
+For this, just select that option (from the above pictured dialog box), and you’ll get a countdown before it starts.

 Tips